Quinteroo/Backend-API-REST-auth-Files/README.md

 ![image](https://github.com/Quinteroo/Backend-API-REST-auth-Files/assets/146204443/84db30bf-1813-46e6-bf41-48ad7a4aee1a)

 >[!IMPORTANT]
 > Since there is no frontend, all requests need to be made using software that simulates it, such as INSOMNIA or POSTMAN.
+> The database IP is universally accessible at 0.0.0.0/0.

 >[!NOTE]
 > do not forget